rogerhung1006/kkbox_churn_prediction/README.md

 <p align="center">
   <i>Figure 1-2.</i>
 </p>
+Well, it seems that we have a pretty similar result, which is excellent.
 For those who are not familiar with permutation feature importance, the permutation feature importance is defined to be the decrease in a model score when a single feature value is randomly shuffled.
 This procedure breaks the relationship between the feature and the target, thus the drop in the model score is indicative of how much the model depends on the feature.
-This method can be misleading when we are having a highly correlated features.
-Since most of our features are not highlt correlated, with the exception of average number of songs played and the average number of seconds played, we don't need to worry about this problem.
+This method can be misleading when we have highly correlated features.
+Since most of our features are not highly correlated, with the exception of the average number of songs played and the average number of seconds played, this is not so much of a problem.
+To best interpret the result, let's now see the marginal effect one feature has on the predicted outcome.

 <br>
 <p align="center">
 	<img align="middle" width=700 src="images/partial_denpendency_xgb.png">